dipnarayan501/Assignment3/README.md

-#Train_with_wandb()
+# Train_with_wandb()

-: Trains, validates the model on the data and logs the accuracies and losses into wandb.
+Trains, validates the model on the data and logs the accuracies and losses into wandb.
 The characterwise validation accuracy with teacher forcing is logged per epoch.
 The inference validation accuracy without teacher forcing is logged after the complete training phase.